kajal-patro/HacktoberFest2020/README.md

 <h1>
- 🌀 How to crack Hacktoberfest2020 in an amazing way for a beginner from a master  ⭐️
+ 🌀 How to crack Hacktoberfest2020 in an amazing way ⭐️
 </h1>
 <!-- by Jugal Bhatt.
 Demo for Gaurav Sharma -->
 Get ready for the  Hacktoberfest(Hack this october) , check out all our repos and make your pull request here